Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `List<GameObject>` - A list of game object of that are currently nearly touching the current object.
+   * `List<GameObject>` - A list of GameObject of that are currently nearly touching the current Interactable Object.

-The GetNearTouchingObjects method is used to return the collecetion of valid game objects that are currently nearly touching this object.
+The GetNearTouchingObjects method is used to return the collecetion of valid GameObjects that are currently nearly touching this Interactable Object.

 #### GetTouchingObjects/0